Hank Ketcham: Early life

 Born in Seattle, Washington, Ketcham was the son of Weaver Vinson Ketcham and the former Virginia King.
 When Ketcham was six years old, his father had an illustrator over for dinner.
-After dinner, this guest showed the youngster his "magic pencil", and drew some illustrations.
+After dinner, this guest showed Ketcham his "magic pencil", and drew some illustrations.
 Ketcham was immediately hooked, and soon his father set up a small desk in the closet of his bedroom at which he could draw.
 After graduating from Queen Anne High School in 1937, he attended the University of Washington, but dropped out after his first year and hitchhiked to Los Angeles, hoping to work for Walt Disney.

 Career

 Ketcham started in the business as an assistant animator for Walter Lantz and, starting in 1939, for Walt Disney, where he worked on Pinocchio, Fantasia, Bambi, and several Donald Duck shorts.
 During World War II, Ketcham was a photographic specialist with the U.S. Navy Reserve.
 He also created the character Mr. Hook for the Navy during World War II, and four cartoons were made (one by Walter Lantz Productions, in color, and three by Warner Bros.
 Cartoons, in black and white).
 Also while in the Navy, he began a camp newspaper strip, Half Hitch, which ran in The Saturday Evening Post beginning in 1943.
 By 1944, his freelance cartoons were running in Collier's and Liberty magazines.

 After World War II, Ketcham settled in Carmel, California, and began work as a freelance cartoonist.
 He built a two-bedroom redwood house and studio in Carmel Woods.
 In 1951, he started Dennis the Menace, based on his own four-year-old son Dennis.
-Ketcham was in his studio in October 1950, when his first wife, Alice, burst into the studio and complained that their four-year-old, Dennis, had wrecked his bedroom instead of napping.
-"Your son is a menace," she shouted.
-Within five months, 16 newspapers began carrying the adventures of the impish but innocent "Dennis the Menace".
+Ketcham was in his studio in October 1950 when his first wife, Alice, burst into the studio and complained that their four-year-old, Dennis, had wrecked his bedroom instead of napping.
+"Your son is a menace!" she shouted.
+Within five months, 16 newspapers began carrying Dennis the Menace.
 By May 1953, 193 newspapers in the United States and 52 in other countries were carrying the strip to 30 million readers.